AMSP-UOD: When Vortex Convolution and Stochastic Perturbation Meet Underwater Object Detection: Proposed AMSP-UOD Network

 where $\delta$ represents the SiLU activation function.
 As illustrated in Equations (\ref{amsp:1}) and (\ref{amsp:2}), we introduce the Amplitude Modulation and Shuffling Perturbation (AMSP) strategy in the subsequent steps.
 This strategy infuses random perturbations into the original grouped structure of associated features within $X$, thereby disrupting the association between noise and regular features.
 It is crucial to highlight that, while the AMSP strategy introduces these perturbations, it does not annihilate the features.
 Instead, it preserves a majority of the feature associations and induces a random shuffling among channels.
 This mechanism effectively serves the connection between noise samples and regular features, especially in the higher-level channels.

 As depicted in Equations (\ref{amsp:1}) and (\ref{amsp:2}), the process involves two primary operations: Amplitude Modulation (AM) and Shuffling Perturbation (SP).
 AM is responsible for mapping the information to higher dimensions, SP perturbs these features.
-Here, $c_{i}$ denotes the i-th channel, and Y is the output of the AMSP, which is aligned with the dimensions of the intermediate variable T.
+Here, we divide the channels into $k+1$ groups of $t$ channels each, $c_{i}$ denotes the $i$-th channel, and $Y$ is the output of the AMSP, which is aligned with the dimensions of the intermediate variable $T$.

 The VConv processes the reconstructed result $Z$ to optimize the extracted features.
 Drawing a parallel with the ideal state of water vortices, vortex convolution comprises multiple spiral lines (group convolutions) with a fixed spacing (shared convolution parameters).
 These group convolutions capture and extract features according to global and local imaging rules, removing isolated noise.